erinkelsey/social-network-graphql-nodejs/README.md

 # Social Network REST API

-REST API for a Social Network App, built with NodeJS.
+REST API for a Social Network App, built with NodeJS, mongoDB and AWS S3.
 Frontend built with React.
+Uses JWT for authentication.

 ### Hosted Example